New Emergency Department

 Cleveland Clinic Akron General offers five convenient Emergency Department locations.
 If you are experiencing a life-threatening injury or event, please call 9-1-1 immediately.
 Do not attempt to drive yourself to the hospital.
 Emergency responders can begin life-saving treatment on the way to the hospital.

-New Emergency Department LocationOn July 31, 2018, at 7 a.m., the Emergency Department at Akron General's main campus will be relocated.
-After 7 a.m. on that date, patients will only be seen in the new facility directly across the street.
+New Emergency Department LocationAs of July 31, 2018, the Emergency Department at Akron General's main campus is located in the new facility directly across the street.